-Northwestern State University Bachelor of Social Work Program.
-The mission of the Northwestern State University BSW Program is, within the scope of the University's mission, to develop entry-level generalist social work professionals who are competent to meet the growing need for practitioners in our state and regional work force (especially in rural central and western Louisiana).
+Northwestern State University BSW Program is, within the scope of the University's mission, to develop entry-level generalist social work professionals who are competent to meet the growing need for practitioners in our state and regional work force (especially in rural central and western Louisiana).
 The program offers an appreciation of human diversity in developing lifelong learners and critical thinkers whose values and ethics are consistent with the profession of social work.
 In this rural setting, the NSU BSW Program maintains a commitment of service to the professional community and populations at risk who experience oppression due to social and economic injustice.
 This program seeks to provide a caring, student-centered environment that encourages professional development.